xingsy97/vscode-azurewebpubsub/README.md

     ![Deploy App](https://raw.githubusercontent.com/microsoft/azure-maven-plugins/vscode/azure-springcloud/temp/deploy-app.png)

 1. You can see the deployment status on the bottom right.
 Once done, click **Access Public Endpoint** to test the app running on Azure, click **Yes** when prompted to assign public endpoint.
-Be aware that only Spring Boot fat Jar is supported, [learn more about apps on Azure Spring Apps](https://docs.microsoft.com/azure/spring-cloud/spring-cloud-tutorial-prepare-app-deployment?pivots=programming-language-java).
+Be aware that only Spring Boot fat Jar is supported, [learn more about apps on Azure Web PubSub](https://docs.microsoft.com/azure/spring-cloud/spring-cloud-tutorial-prepare-app-deployment?pivots=programming-language-java).

     ![Access public endpoint](https://raw.githubusercontent.com/microsoft/azure-maven-plugins/vscode/azure-springcloud/temp/access-public-endpoint.png)